sudoAshroom/BookmarksToPDF/README.md

  <br>
 For the non-techy users, please keep in mind this code (and GitHub in general) is open source, you are free to copy and paste it into ChatGPT or ask a friend their opinion before running it if you are unsure. <br>
  <br>
 # PLEASE KEEP IN MIND THAT IN THIS CURRENT STATE IT STORES EVERYTHING TO RAM FIRST.
-YOU SHOULD STILL BE ABLE TO SAVE 10K-20K TWEETS BEFORE RUNNING OUT  <br>
+YOU SHOULD STILL BE ABLE TO SAVE 10K-20K TWEETS BEFORE RUNNING OUT WITH ONLY 8GB OF RAM  <br>
 <br>

 # I ALSO RECOMMEND STORING THIS ON A USB JUST IN CASE YOU RUN OUT OF STORAGE <br>